jcoliz/AzDeploy.Bicep/Compute/README.md

 }
 ```

-1. Copy the file `vm-win-arm.parameters.template.json` to `vm-win-arm.parameters.json`
+1. Copy the file `vm-win-arm.parameters.template.json` to `vm-win-arm.parameters.json`.
-2. Edit the file with your desired admin username and password, and potentially other configuration changes you'd like to make
+2. Edit the file with your desired admin username and password, and potentially other configuration changes you'd like to make.
+In this example, we're choosing the 23H2 Pro sku instead of the default 22H2.
 3. Include the parameters file in your deployment:

 ```powershell